 What Australia did

 On April 28, 1996, a 28-year-old man with a troubled past named Martin Bryant walked into a cafe in Port Arthur, a tourist town on the island of Tasmania, and opened fire with a semi-automatic rifle.
-He killed 35 […]
+He killed 35 people […]

 Stephan: Once again the Republican death party served its corporate masters rather than the interests of the people they had sworn to serve.